-- Four consecutive years of increases in the entry stipend for the NIH National Research Service Award (NRSA) trainees (1% in 2009, 1% in 2010, and 2% in 2011 and 2012) after several years of no increases.
-Most recently, the President's 2014 budget includes raising the entry-level stipends by 7% in 2014, to $42,000.
+- Several years of increases in the entry stipend for the National Institutes of Health (NIH) National Research Service Award (NRSA) trainees (one percent in 2009, one percent in 2010, two percent in 2011 and 2012, seven percent in 2014, and two percent in 2015) after several years of no increases.
+Most recently, the President's 2016 budget includes raising the entry-level to $43,692.
 The NPA applauds the NIH for these increases.

 - Providing information on the alignment of advanced training and career options to the White House Office of Science and Technology Policy Graduate Education Modernization Taskforce (2012).

-- The positive recommendations made by the National Institutes of Health (NIH) Advisory Committee to the Director Biomedical Research Workforce Working Group (http://www.nationalpostdoc.org/index.php/news-241/news-archive/27-news-items/front-page-news/669-2012-nih-biomedical-workforce-report).
+- The positive recommendations made by the NIH Advisory Committee to the Director Biomedical Research Workforce Working Group.
 The NPA provided data and presented to the working group and was recognized in the group's report for its contributions.

 - The decision by the National Academies Committee on Science, Engineering, and Public Policy (COSEPUP) to conduct a follow-up study to its 2000 report, Enhancing the Postdoctoral Experience for Scientists and Engineers.

 - The NPA approached the director of the committee in the spring of 2010 with this proposal, suggested by NPA founder Raymond Clark, Ph.D.